 This can really help you compete well in eCommerce competition as you never isolate yourself from the competition and people are constantly staying in touch with your brand.

 ( Also if you are looking to learn about SMS Marketing for eCommerce, we have just updated our ultimate guide. 🙂

 If you have understood the importance of eCommerce competition then email marketing is vastly important.
 Many eCommerce business owners give their all in encouraging the customers to make a purchase but they often fail to get in touch with those customers again.

 Think about what can happen to your revenue if every customer who has made a purchase comes back and makes more purchases!
-Email marketing enables you to market your products and retarget in an automated way.
+Email marketing enables you to market your products and retarget them in an automated way.

-You can keep an automated campaign at the beginning for the whole year for all the holidays such as Thanksgiving and Christmas to send your offers or coupons automatically on a set date to a particular list of customers.
+You can keep an automated campaign at the beginning of the whole year for all the holidays such as Thanksgiving and Christmas to send your offers or coupons automatically on a set date to a particular list of customers.

 You can also use automated emails to send in feedback forms to generate your review content automatically.
-There are many creative and effective ways to use automated emails to generate more sales and recognition overtime to stay ahead of the eCommerce competition.
+There are many creative and effective ways to use automated emails to generate more sales and recognition over time to stay ahead of the eCommerce competition.